 Open API obligations for banks

-For now, the main task of European payment services directive is regulating all appointed obligations for the banks and the third-party providers in a proper way.
+For now, the main task of the European payment services directive is regulating all appointed obligations for the banks and the third-party providers in a proper way.
 Right now, there is an issue with letting someone access to your bank account in order to help you to provide a loan or medical insurance company.
-In order to do that, the user should share his internet banking credential or go to the bank and extract the information manually which requires time and effort.
-Those credentials automatically give third-party the full access to all functionality of the internet banking.
+In order to do that, the user should share his internet banking credentials or go to the bank and extract the information manually which requires time and effort.
+Those credentials automatically give third-party full access to all functionality of internet banking.
 One of the main tasks of the Open Banking regulations is to make everyone’s life a bit easier and avoid the situations when service providers get the access they actually don’t need to make their application work.
-In order to do that two new participants of the financial framework will be introduced.
-PISP and AISP.
-Those are mainly the two different level of access and each fintech company can apply and comply with only one type of accreditation.
+In order to do that two new participants of the financial framework will be introduced – PISP and AISP.
+Those are mainly the two different levels of access and each fintech company can apply and comply with only one type of accreditation.
 Let’s define them:

 - Account Information Service Provider (AISP) is the service provider that has access to the information of the customer bank account.
 They are set to analyze customer’s banking activities, accumulate the information from different accounts into one review.